-For any ocular procedure, a surgeon may require drugs for sedation, dilation, inflammation and infection prevention, and ocular surface preservation.
+For any ocular procedure, a surgeon may require drugs for sedation, dilation, anesthesia, inflammation and infection prevention, and ocular surface preservation.
 The cataract surgery market continues to experience significant growth.
-According to Market Scope, approximately 4.2 million cataract surgeries were performed in the U.S. in 2019.
-The National Eye Institute estimates that over 24 million Americans currently have cataracts and that this number will grow to 38 million by 2030 and reach more than 50 million by 2050.
-In addition, the American Academy of Ophthalmology (AAO) estimates that over one-half of Americans require some form of vision correction and 43 million of these individuals are candidates for refractive surgery.
-Nearly 96 percent of the refractive surgery procedures performed are LASIK (laser in situ keratomileusis) surgeries, an outpatient surgical procedure used to treat nearsightedness, farsightedness, and astigmatism.
-According to Statista, an estimated 600,000 LASIK procedures were performed in the U.S. in 2015.
+According to Market Scope, approximately 4.8 million lens procedures were performed in the U.S. in 2021, 97% of those procedures for cataracts, with the number expected to grow to 5.5 million lens procedures in 2026.
+Nearly 96% of the refractive surgery procedures performed are LASIK (laser in situ keratomileusis) surgeries, an outpatient surgical procedure used to treat nearsightedness, farsightedness, and astigmatism.
+According to an article published in 2021 in Clinical Ophthalmology, an estimated 800,000 eyes have been treated with laser correction surgery (such as LASIK) each year for the last 10 years.